Written by AZoM

-Morgan Technical Ceramics (MTC) announces its Magnesia partially-stabilized Zirconia, Nilcra PSZ, an advanced ceramic material for a wide variety of demanding industrial environments, including materials handling, oil and gas, chemical, metal forming, and pulp and paper.
+Morgan Advanced Materials (MTC) announces its Magnesia partially-stabilized Zirconia, Nilcra PSZ, an advanced ceramic material for a wide variety of demanding industrial environments, including materials handling, oil and gas, chemical, metal forming, and pulp and paper.

 Components made from Nilcra PSZ typically outlast similar parts made from more traditional materials by 3-10 times, and feature very high mechanical strength and fracture toughness combined with excellent wear, abrasion, corrosion and thermal shock resistance.